robotology/superquadric-model/README.md

 ## Code snippets
 In order to use the superquadric-detection module, you need to launch the following modules:
 - [lbpExtract](http://robotology.github.io/segmentation/doxygen/doc/html/group__lbpExtract.html), for blob extraction given the seed point;
-- [IOL](https://github.com/robotology/iol), for object selection through its name.
+- [IOL](https://github.com/robotology/iol), for object selection through its name,

+since a _RPC_ communication with these modules is required.

 ## License
 Material included here is Copyright of _iCub Facility - Istituto Italiano di Tecnologia_